Imburse-Payments/imburse-payments.github.io/pages/getting-started/rewards-catalog.md

 A reward can be either a Variable value or a Fixed value.
 The `valueType` property determines this.

-- **Fixed Value** - For rewards that are for a fixed value, the `fixedValue` value will be specifed.
+- **Fixed Value** - For rewards that are for a fixed value, the `fixedValue` value will be specified.
 For example a gift card that is only for €20.00.
 - **Variable Value** - For rewards that are for variable value, the `minValue` will be the minimum allowed reward value and the `maxValue` will the maximum allowed reward value.
 For example Amazon Gift Cards can be from €1.00 to €1,000.00.

 #### Searching the Catalog